 As premium costs rise and newly enacted reform legislation takes effect, achieving satisfaction among health plan members is more challenging than ever.
 Commercial health insurance plans are striving to meet the expectations of health plan members amid high levels of public scrutiny and price sensitivity, which makes it essential to listen to the Voice of the Customer.

-For the past 8 years, the J.D.
-Power Member Health Plan StudySM has helped amplify the voice of commercial health plan members.
-This information is used by health plans nationwide to evaluate service quality and to track key metrics within performance improvement initiatives.
+The J.D.
+Power 2016 Member Health Plan StudySM measures satisfaction among members of 134 health plans in 18 regions throughout the United States.
+This information is used by health plans nationwide to evaluate service quality and track key metrics within performance improvement initiatives.

 Study information will allow health plans to: